GET A FREE CONSULTATION

 The first DWI Specialist/Expert in Texas was Gary Trichter.

 He has incredible experience and has been practicing law for approximately 39 years.
 His accolades include:

-Further, Gary has been published in numerous legal journal and magazines, approximately 50 times and has lectured on DWI and other criminal law matters approximately 300 times.
+Further, Gary has been published in numerous legal journals and magazines, approximately 50 times and has lectured on DWI and other criminal law matters approximately 300 times.

 Please see Gary’s biography to see where he has lectured and see what he has published.

-In closing, the short answer on the original question: “What is a DWI Specialist?” is someone you can trust!
+In closing, the short answer to the original question: “What is a DWI Specialist?” is someone you can trust!